 Types of Virginia Driving Records and How to Get Your Own Copy

-A good driving record could help you mitigate the penalties you might face if you’re convicted, which is why it’s important to know your driving history.
-With a clean driving record, it may be possible to reduce or eliminate the charges against you, keeping you from facing any penalties for the alleged traffic violation.
+A good driving record can help you mitigate the penalties you might otherwise face if you’re convicted of a criminal charge.
+That’s why it’s important to know your driving history.
+You can work with a representative to put your roadway history on display and subsequently challenge or reduce the allegations brought against you.

 Your driving record contains data about your driving habits that could sway the court.
 A clean driving record is much more likely to get you out of a traffic issue than a record that shows poor driving behavior and points.
-You can expect to find the following information in your record:
+In general, these documents include:

 - Details about your driving history